Crispy Baked Korean Chicken Wings

-It doesn’t take long before I start craving bright, East Asian flavours around Christmas time; a crackle of chilli mingled with the fragrant acidity of lime and umami depth of soy.
-There’s only so much cheese, dried fruit and pastry a person can take and in between it all I want my palate to be revived and excited by something very much not from the traditional British lineup.
+It doesn’t take long before I start craving bright, East Asian flavours around Christmas time; crackling chilli mingled with lime’s fragrant acidity and the umami depth of soy.
+There’s only so much cheese, dried fruit and pastry a person can take and in and between it all I want my palate revived and excited.

 These wings are perfect party food and the best thing is you can oven-bake them.
 Deep frying at home can be a hassle.
-It’s fine once or twice a year but there’s no getting away from the fact it makes your house reek and that’s not really ideal when people are coming over.
+It’s fine once or twice a year but there’s no getting away from the fact it makes your house reek.
 Instead, try sprinkling the wings with bicarbonate of soda and salt and leaving overnight in the fridge (or even a few hours) where they will dry out nicely, giving you ultra-crisp skin.

 The sauce is straight-up addictive.
-I personally like a fair bit of acidity on my Korean wings as it balances the sweetness of the gochujang (fermented chilli paste) and sugar.
-The garnish is pretty essential too; raining down the excess is the name of the game because this is not a timid recipe.
+I personally like a fair bit of acidity on my Korean wings as it balances the sweetness of the gochujang and sugar.
+The garnish is essential too; this is not a timid recipe.
 Slivers of spring onion and chilli, crunchy toasted peanuts and plenty of sesame seeds complete the dish.
 It’s an OTT mess, and all the better for it.

 Crispy Baked Korean Chicken Wings Recipe